tobac-project/tobac/doc/index.rst

 The software is set up in a modular way to include different algorithms for feature identification, tracking, and analyses. **tobac** is also input variable agnostic and doesn't rely on specific input variables, nor a specific grid to work.

-In the current implementation, individual features are identified as either maxima or minima in a two-dimensional time-varying field (see `Feature Detection`_).
-An associated volume can then be determined using these features with a separate (or identical) time-varying 2D or 3D field and a threshold value (see `Segmentation`_).
+In the current implementation, individual features are identified as either maxima or minima in a two-dimensional time-varying field (see :doc:`feature_detection`).
+An associated volume can then be determined using these features with a separate (or identical) time-varying 2D or 3D field and a threshold value (see :doc:`segmentation`).
 The identified objects are linked into consistent trajectories representing the cloud over its lifecycle in the tracking step.
 Analysis and visualization methods provide a convenient way to use and display the tracking results.

 Version 1.2 of tobac and some example applications are described in a manuscript in Geoscientific Model Development as: